bizarf/odin-personal-portfolio/README.md

 # The Odin Project - Project: Personal Portfolio

-The goal of this project is to
+The goal of this project is to make a responsive personal portfolio site.

 [View the live site here](https://bizarf.github.io/odin-personal-portfolio)